Sana-Hasan/Sana-Hasan/README.md

 ### Hi there 👋

-#### I enjoy working with data, so much that I pursued a Master's in Management Analytics which opened the door to machine learning and Big Data.
-As I try to build my analytics career
+#### As a business professional, I enjoyed worked with data and so I decided to pursue a Master's in Management Analytics (MMA) which exposed me to statistical analysis, advanced analytics and Big Data.
+As I try to build my analytics career, I'll be showcasing some of my work.
+Enjoy! :)

 <!--